Code of Maine Rules

 (8) Additional information as determined to be necessary by the Department to define alternative operating scenarios identified by the applicant or to define terms and conditions in the Part 70 license allowing intrafacility emission trading which are under the allowable emissions in the Part 70 license;

-(9) A description of the source category or categories which are applicable to the source, HAP emission unit(s) requiring HAP emission limitations, and whether the HAP emission unit(s) require a MACT emission limitation for an existing or new Part 70 HAP source;
+(9) A description of the source category or categories which are applicable to the source, HAP emissions unit(s) requiring HAP emission limitations, and whether the HAP emissions unit(s) require a Maximum Achievable Control Technology emission limitation (MACT) for an existing or new Part 70 HAP source;

-(10) If required by the Department, proposed monitoring, modeling, testing, record keeping and reporting protocols, the results of previously performed in-stack monitoring, and results of previously performed stack testing.
-This information shall not be used in the completeness determination of the application.
+(10) If required by the Department, proposed monitoring, modeling, testing, recordkeeping and reporting protocols, the results of previously performed in-stack monitoring, and results of previously performed stack testing.

 (11) A compliance plan that includes the following information: